Just because you’re locked down doesn’t mean you can’t make (slightly) better decisions!

-Before you even start this list, keep this in mind – beer has calories.
+Before I continue, keep this in mind – beer has calories.
 If you’re trying to lose weight, I suggest switching to something with fewer calories.
 Water, maybe?

-Or, you can always switch to beers that are popular for having low calories…Miller 64, Michelob Ultra or any light (or lite) beer will do.
-But those beers suck, so I don’t want to put them on any list.
+Or, you can always switch to beers that are popular for having fewer calories…Miller 64, Michelob Ultra or any light (or lite) beer will do.
+But those beers suck, and they aren’t even an efficient way to get a buzz.

 So here it is!
-6 beers I have personally have that don’t suck and don’t have as many calories as you’d think.
+7 beers I have personally tried that don’t suck and don’t have as many calories as you’d think.
 If you want to cut a few calories out, try starting with one of these beers!

 Even Keel IPA – 114 Calories